-Although it is a common belief that hormone dopamine is responsible for creating feelings of happiness in our brain, over time, it has become more apparent that dopamine doesn’t generate happiness.
+Although it is a common belief that the hormone dopamine is responsible for creating feelings of happiness in our brains, over time, it has become more apparent that dopamine doesn’t generate happiness.

 Dopamine only gives us the impetus to seek pleasure continually.
 Social media activates the reward cycle, in which likes and reviews bring you the hormones of joy.
 The more likes you get, the more you want them.